 - Algorithmic Fairness - proving that an AI does not yield substantially different recommendations for two individuals who are virtually identical except for immutable characteristics such as race or gender

-Research never really ends.
-Where I hope to take this work in my future is to establish new mechanisms by which AI can become regulated by governing agencies.
-I see an uncanny parallel between the history of the automobile industry and the current state of AI; in times before there were a set of criteria that determine what it means for a vehicle to be certified as road safe (seeat belts, breakaway steering, airbags, etc) a lot of easily preventable harm was done to motorists.
+I see an uncanny parallel between the history of the automobile industry and the current state of AI; in times before there were a set of criteria that determine what it means for a vehicle to be certified as road safe (seat belts, breakaway steering, airbags, etc) a lot of easily preventable harm was done to motorists.
 By enforcing safety measures for new vehicles, they become safer and more ubiquitous.
 I see a future for similar types of innovation in AI, where it will be much easier to warrant using AI in new critical contexts if we can prove that the sytem we wish to deploy is safe.

 My PhD thesis

-I am interested in community building, which I interepret as fostering connections through shared experiences.
+I am interested in community building, especially in academic contexts, which I interepret as fostering connections through shared experiences.
 I enjoy organizing events that get people working towards common goals.